Unicorn Ultra

 Create an HBAR Faucet App Using React and MetaMask

 Enabling the opportunity to connect to a decentralized application (dApp) with different wallets provides more control to the user.
-Recently, HIP-583 added the necessary network infrastructure to support Ethereum Virtual Machine (EVM) wallets on the Hedera network.
-This added functionality, combined with the auto-create flow described in HIP-32, enables developers to transfer native Hedera Token Service (HTS) tokens to EVM addresses that do not yet exist on the Hedera network.
+Recently, added the necessary network infrastructure to support Ethereum Virtual Machine (EVM) wallets on the Hedera network.
+This added functionality, combined with the auto-create flow described in , enables developers to transfer native Hedera Token Service (HTS) tokens to EVM addresses that do not yet exist on the Hedera network.
 In this tutorial, we start out with a Hedera react app, connect our dApp to MetaMask, and finally transfer HBAR to the connected MetaMask account.

 Prerequisites